 Cardiac CT is a non-invasive diagnostic method.
-The patient would be exposed to lower risks and the examination is less burdensome.
-Patients can undergo CT on an outpatient basis without the need to stay at the hospital.
+The patient are exposed to lower risks and the examination is less burdensome.
+Patients undergo CT on an outpatient basis without the need to stay at the hospital.
 Additionally, cardiac CT allows the detection of plaques in the coronary arteries as well as other noncardiac conditions (e.g. aortic dissection, pulmonary artery embolism) that may be the reason for chest pain.
 This additional information may lead to modifications of the treatment, changes in medication and recommendations for risk factor modifications.

 DISCHARGE has the capability to influence current standards and guidelines as well as coverage decisions and will raise awareness among patients, health care providers, and decision-makers in Europe about the effectiveness and cost-effectiveness of cardiac CT.
 The project was funded with six million Euros from the European Union.
 The Discharge Project started in February 2014.
 It is coordinated by the Department of Radiology of Charité – Universitätsmedizin Berlin (coordinator: Prof. Dr. Marc Dewey).